-The deadline for abstract submission is February 19th, 2021.
-At the end of March, the chairs of the divisions/temporary working groups will have made their decision and an acceptance or rejection letter will be sent by email.
+The deadline for abstract submission has been extended to 10 March 2021.
+By the middle of April, the chairs of the divisions/temporary working groups will have made their decision and an acceptance or rejection letter will be sent by email.
 The deadline for full papers and long abstracts is June 30th.

 Types of presentation